vimpunk/hugo-blog/content/posts/rust-bittorrent-engine.md

 actually testing exchanging handshakes, sending protocol messages, then a partial download, and not long after a full download, were all effortless.

 This has worked wonderfully.
-It allowed me to focus on one feature at a time, and leading to fast iteration with the reassurance that the tests got my back.
+It allowed me to focus on one feature at a time which resulted in rapid iteration.
 For example, I added seeding quite late in the process yet I was able to test full downloads way before that.

 Another benefit was that even though everything was local and mostly reproducible, I was still testing against a real world client.
 This meant that